aws-cloudformation/aws-cloudformation-resource-providers-redshift/aws-redshift-clusterparametergroup/docs/README.md

 ### Ref

 When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the ParameterGroupName.

-### Fn::GetAtt

-The `Fn::GetAtt` intrinsic function returns a value for a specified attribute of this type.
-The following are the available attributes and sample return values.

-For more information about using the `Fn::GetAtt` intrinsic function, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html).

-#### ParameterGroupName

-The name of the cluster parameter group.